Kegbot/kegbot-server/docs/source/settings.rst

   Filesystem path where Kegbot-specific data is stored and managed.
   Default: ``/kegbot-data``.

+.. data:: KEGBOT_BASE_URL

+  The base public URL of this Kegbot system, for example ``https://kegbot.example.com/``.
+If set, Kegbot will use this when creating links to media and other events.
+If left blank (default), the system will attempt to guess the correct address when needed.

 .. data:: KEGBOT_INSECURE_SHARED_API_KEY

   If set, a random value, like a password, that will always be accepted as an API key.
 As the name suggests, it is insecure to use this feature, which is intended only for use in special standalone/embedded installs (e.g. a single-user, offline Raspberry Pi) where there is no risk of exposure.

 Advanced and experimental settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~